docsforadobe/javascript-tools-guide/5 - Interapplication Communication with Scripts/cross-dom-functions.rst

 A File object or array of File objects.
 For applications that use compound documents, this should be a project file.

-Performs the equivalent of the target application’s File > Open command on the specified files.
+Performs the equivalent of the target application's File > Open command on the specified files.
 Returns undefined.

 openAsNew()